ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This document revises and updates RFC 5033, which discusses the principles and guidelines for standardzing new congestion control algorithms.
-The aim is to ensure that proposed congestion control algorithms operate fairly and efficiently alongside other algorithms in the global Internet.
+The aim is to ensure that proposed congestion control algorithms operate without harm and efficiently alongside other algorithms in the global Internet.
 It emphasizes the need for comprehensive testing and validation to prevent adverse interactions with existing flows.
 This document provides a framework for the development and assessment of congestion control mechanisms, promoting stability across diverse network environments.
+It obsoletes RFC5033 to reflect changes in the congestion control landscape.

 --- middle